DigiFors/Wazuh4J/readme.md

 ## usage
 1) start the docker container `docker compose up`

-    1.1) change the password for neo4j (visit http://ipaddress:7474 ) and put it into the python file (quick and dirty FOR NOW!)
+    1.1) change the password for neo4j (visit http://ipaddress:7474 , creds `neo4j:neo4j`)
+    1.2) put it into the python file (quick and dirty FOR NOW!)

 2) put wazuh rules into the `./import` folder
 3) initiate python `python3 -m venv venv` and `pip3 install -r requirements.txt`